 The Goodhue Area History Museum contains:

-The library houses over 600 books and a picture file with over 500 photos of Goodhue history.
+THE LIBRARY houses over 600 books and a picture file with over 500 photos of Goodhue history.
+Many family trees, autobiographies, obituaries, and weddings are available for research.
 As family and community life was an integral part of the Goodhue Area many area youth were involve with 4-H Clubs.
 There is extensive 4-H Club information within the History Museum.